MrCheatak/FEBID_py/README.md

-# FEBID_py
+# FEBID
-Simulation of the FEBID witten in Python.
+Simulation of the FEBID process witten in Python.

 ## Installation
 1. Clone the repository and choose virtual environment.